farhaansbu/Geometry-Wars-Clone-COMP-4300-A2/README.md

   - All of the entities that are currently active can be viewed/removed in the GUI.

 - **Configuration Driven:**
-  - Game parameters (player/enemy speed, bullet size/speed/lifespan, spawn rates, colors, etc.) are defined in an external configuration file, enabling easy tuning without recompiling.
+  - Game parameters (player/enemy speed, bullet size/speed/lifespan, spawn rates, colors, etc.) are defined in an external configuration file, enabling easy tuning without refactoring.

 ---